arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/vscode.md

 ## Ways to Run Python Code

-Running Python code can be done in several ways, each suited to different needs and scenarios.
-Here are some common methods:
+Before exploring Visual Studio Code, let's understand the different ways to execute Python code.
+Running Python can be achieved through several methods, each tailored to various needs and scenarios.
+Here are some of the most common approaches:

 ### 1. Python Interpreter (Command Line)
 - **Interactive Shell:** Run `python` or `python3` in the command line.